spatie/php-operators.com/resources/content/bitwise-05-bitshift-left.md

 related: ["bitshift-left-assignment", "bitshift-right"]
 ---

-This operator shift the bits of the first operand to the left by the number of positions specified in the second operand.
+Shift the bits of the first operand to the left by the number of positions specified in the second operand.

 ```php
 // Binary representation of 5: 00000101